-The detox process is crucial in early recovery.
-In addition to allowing the addict to stop using or drinking safely, it also sets an important precedent for later behavior.
-Detox formally separates the drinker or drug user from their substance and allows them to start life fresh.
-Those who undergo detox are significantly more likely to stay clean and sober in the future.
-Detox not only saves lives, it gives an addict a head start on the path to a clean, sober and healthy life.
+The detox process is crucial for recovery.
+It allows addicts to stop using or drinking safely and it sets an important precedent for later behavior.
+It formally separates the drinker or drug abuser from their substance.
+Those who undergo detox are significantly more likely to stay clean and sober.
+It not only saves lives, it gives an addict a head start on the path to a clean, sober and healthy life.

 Alcoholism and drug addiction cause damage to the heart and other organs.
-In detox, a doctor assesses your health and takes proper precautions to protect you during the detoxification process.
+In detox, a medical doctor assesses your health and takes proper precautions to protect you medically during the process.
 If dangerous withdrawal symptoms such as seizures occur, the quick intervention of on-site medical staff will save your life.

 Detox facilities offer a variety of different treatment to ease the discomfort of withdrawal and help you get through it as quickly as possible.
 Medications manage withdrawal symptoms and are combined with eating healthy foods and emotional support.

 A person who consumes alcohol daily cannot suddenly stops drinking.
 If they do, they will experience alcohol withdrawal syndrome.
 Alcohol withdrawal is much more than just a period of discomfort that an alcoholic should “tough it out” to get sober.
 It’s a serious medical condition with potentially fatal complications.

 Long-term alcohol suppresses GABA activity—the neurotransmitters in our brain responsible for producing calm and relaxing feelings.
 When a heavy drinker tries to detox on their own and significantly reduces or stops their consumption of alcohol, those neurotransmitters respond in what is known as brain hyper excitability.